proconsule/nspindexer/README.md

 For advanced features a 64 bit OS is needed!

-For NSZ decompression you need this https://github.com/proconsule/php-ugly-zstd
+For NSZ decompression you need this PHP Extension https://github.com/proconsule/php-ext-yazstd

 If you want to do a quick test you can use docker, enter in docker directory and use docker-compose up